OWASP/API-Security/editions/2023/pt-pt/0xa5-broken-function-level-authorization.md

 de administrador e obter acesso total ao sistema.

 ### Cenário #2

-An API contains an endpoint that should be exposed only to administrators - `GET /api/admin/v1/users/all`.
-This endpoint returns the details of all the users of the application and does not implement function level authorization checks.
-An attacker who learned the API structure takes an educated guess and manages to access this endpoint, which exposes sensitive details of the users of the application.

 Uma API contém um _endpoint_ que deveria ser exposto apenas a administradores - `GET /api/admin/v1/users/all`.
 Este _endpoint_ retorna os detalhes de todos os